amcdnl/ngx-webgl/notes.md

 we start creating DOM objects and appending them to the DOM, we blacklist components that are our WebGL components and have no DOM representation.
-This will allow us to use all the features of Angular component composition and even bind to window events if needed but not actually incurr the penality of rendering to the dom.
+This will allow us to use all the features of Angular component composition and even bind to window events if needed but not actually incur  the penalty of rendering to the DOM.

 In the example below you can see how we can define a sphere and loop over the number of balls defined in the parent component